-- 45 metres of conventional coring was acquired in each of the Upper and Lower Kyalla reservoir sections. - Sidewall cores and extensive wireline logging have been acquired.
+- 45 metres of conventional coring was acquired in each of the Upper and Lower Kyalla reservoir sections. - Sidewall cores and extensive wireline logging were acquired.

 On 10 December 2019 Falcon announced the commencement of the drilling of the horizontal section of the Kyalla 117 N2-1H appraisal well, along with the advancement of the vertical well evaluation.
-The following was noted;

-- The JV elected to land the horizontal well within the Lower Kyalla shale, at a depth of ~1800m true vertical depth ("TVD"). - The horizontal section will be approximately 1,000-2,000 metres. - On completion of drilling, the horizontal section will be fracture stimulated and production tested.
+The JV elected to land the horizontal well within the Lower Kyalla shale, at a depth of ~1800m true vertical depth ("TVD").

-Evaluation of the Kyalla 117 N2-1 vertical well advances with the following noted:
+Evaluation of the Kyalla 117 N2-1 vertical well - the following was noted: